JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Jura.md

 #download_data("https://zenodo.org/10726801/SchoriM_Encl_01_Jura-map_A1.png", "SchoriM_Encl_01_Jura-map_A1.png")
 ```

-We also used a slighly larger version of the map along with the online tool [https://apps.automeris.io](https://apps.automeris.io) to extract the location of the corners (using the indicated blue lon/lat values on the map as reference points).
+We also used a slightly larger version of the map along with the online tool [https://apps.automeris.io](https://apps.automeris.io) to extract the location of the corners (using the indicated blue lon/lat values on the map as reference points).
 This results in:

 ```julia